 - Look at different firms’ career pages on their websites.
 Firms also use Indeed, LinkedIn and Monster to list available internship opportunities.

 - Go to career fairs.
 Even if you’re early in your college career, this can introduce you to the firms that are out there and what they do.

 - Talk to professors.
 Let them know you’re eager to find an internship and ask if they know of any that would be a good fit for you.

 - Use professional organizations as a resource.
 One of their purposes is to forge connections, especially to help bring young people into the industry.

 - Work with recruiters.
 Find recruiters on LinkedIn by searching “company name” and “recruiter,” then ask if their firms have internships available.
 Tell them what you’re looking for and when.

 Freese and Nichols is growing, and we want you to be part of our team.
-We’re currently hiring across disciplines.
-Click here to see our job openings.
-Learn more about a career at Freese and Nichols here.
+We’re currently hiring across disciplines: click here to see our job openings.
+Learn more about a internships and careers at Freese and Nichols.